The $H \underline{\mathbb{F}}_2$-homology of $C_2$-equivariant Eilenberg-MacLane spaces: Introduction

 In the $C_2$-equivariant setting, the $RO(C_2)$-graded homology of each signed delooping, $K_{V + \sigma},$ of an equivariant Eilenberg-MacLane space, $K_{V},$ also independently arises as the result of a $C_2$-equivariant twisted Tor computation.
 Thus under favorable circumstances, we believe it should be possible to formulate a twisted bar spectral sequence with $E^2$-page a twisted Tor functor arising as a derived functor of the twisted product of $H \umF_2$-modules and use this to compute the $E^2$-page.
 However, we have not yet constructed such a spectral sequence.

 Additionally, twisted Tor calculations are not yet well understood, with a complete lack of known examples.
-Theorems \ref{Thm:signed} and \ref{Thm:sigmaPlusl}'s computation of the $RO(C_2)$-graded homology of the equivariant Eilenberg-MacLanes spaces $K_{* \sigma}$ and $K_{\sigma + *}$ provide a countably infinite number of initial examples, which in turn lend insight on how such calculations might proceed in general.
+Theorems \ref{Thm:signed}, \ref{Thm:HKVgen}, and \ref{Thm:sigmaPlusl} provide a countably infinite number of initial examples, which in turn lend insight on how such calculations might proceed in general.
 We discuss how the homology $H_\star K_{V + \sigma}$ arises as a result of twisted Tor and give evidence for $Tor_{tw}^{E[x]} (H_\star, H_\star) \simeq E[\sigma x] \otimes \Gamma[\cN_{e}^{C_2}(x)]$, where $\sigma x$ is the signed suspension of $x$ and $\cN_e^{C_2}$ is the norm, under favorable circumstances in Section \ref{sec:futurdir}.
-We also discuss our hypothesis regarding twisted Tor and a twisted bar spectral sequence in Section \ref{sec:futurdir}.